 After the blood clot forms, it is important not to disturb or dislodge the clot as it aids healing.
 Do not rinse vigorously, suck on straws, smoke, or brush your teeth next to the extraction site for 24 hours.
 These activities will dislodge or dissolve the clot and retard the healing process.
 Limit vigorous exercise for 48 hours after your procedure as this will increase blood pressure and may cause more bleeding from the extraction site.

-Use the pain medication as directed by Dr. Fraser.
+Use the pain medication as directed by Drs.
+Patel and Fraser.
 Call the office if the medication doesn’t seem to be working.
 If antibiotics are prescribed, continue to take them for the indicated length of time, even if signs and symptoms of infection are gone.
 Drink lots of fluid and eat nutritious soft food on the day of the extraction.
 You can eat a normal diet as soon as you feel comfortable.

 It is important to resume your normal dental routine after 24 hours.
 This should include brushing and flossing your teeth at least once or twice a day.
 This will speed healing and help keep your mouth fresh and clean.

 After a few days you will feel fine and can resume your normal activities.
 If you have heavy bleeding, severe pain, continued swelling after 3 days, or a reaction to the medication, call our office at Gahanna Office Phone Number (614) 471-6600.